2nd May, 2024

 HSE Improvement Notices Vs Prohibition Notices header image

 One of the powers of a HSE inspector is to issue an enforcement notice.
-These enforcement notices are a way to remedy breaches of health and safety quickly.
+These enforcement notices are a way to fix health and safety breaches quickly.
 It's effective immediately.

 There are two types of enforcement notices issued by the HSE: